namboy94/anitheme-dl/CONTRIBUTING.md

 **Documentation**

 We use Dokka to create automated documentation from KDoc comments.
-As a result, all classes, methods and class/instance variables should be decribed using KDoc comments.
+As a result, all classes, methods and class/instance variables should be described using KDoc comments.

 Hard to understand parts of code within a method should always be commented accordingly.